temiadedotun/Employee_Analysis_With_SQL/README.md

 # Introduction
-This project is designed to analyze the employee data of an organization over time.
-It focuses on three Human Resource insights 🔍: Movement patterns 🔄, Compensation review 💰, and Performance assessment. 🙍
+This project was designed to analyze the employee data of an organization over time.
+It focuses on three Human Resource insights🔍: Movement patterns🔄, Compensation review💰, and Performance assessment🙍.

 🔍 You can check out the SQL queries here: [sql files folder](/sql%20files/)
 # Background